ParthDande/Face_Detection-Open-CV/README.md

 # Face_Detection Open CV
- Using Open Cv to tract faces using primary camera of the device
+ Using OpenCV to create a rectangle on the frame of a live video of PC camera